EU AI Act 2026: The New Rules for Trustworthy AI

 You have to explain where your AI learned.
 You have to prove your AI isn't biased against certain groups of people.
 You have to keep detailed records of everything.
 You have to have humans checking the work.
 You have to be honest when AI creates something fake or generates text.

 And if you break the rules?
 The fines are massive.
-Like, 7% of your worldwide profit massive.
+Like, 7% of your worldwide annual turnover massive — that is revenue, not profit.
 For a company like Google, that's billions of dollars.

 Why Does This Matter to You?